 Setting up the second WhatsApp step-by-step

-- iPhone (secondary account): open WhatsApp, go to Settings, tap the arrow next to your name and choose Add account.
+- iPhone (secondary account): Open WhatsApp, go to Settings, tap the arrow next to your name, and choose Add Account.
 Verify with your second line's number via SMS.

-- WhatsApp Business: download the separate app from Google Play or the App Store and register it with the second line.
+- WhatsApp Business: Download the separate app from Google Play or the App Store and register it with the second line.
 Ideal if the secondary number is for work.

-Mobile phones compatible with two lines
+Compatible phones for two lines

 | Phone | Dual SIM with eSIM | Second WhatsApp |